scalable-analyses/pbtc/lab/neon/README.rst

 -----------

 This section implements an FP32 Neon microkernel for matrix-matrix multiplications.
-The microkernel uses a 16x6 accumulator block and is wrapped in the ``matmul_16_6_1`` function with the following C function signature:
+The microkernel uses a 16x6 accumulator and is wrapped in the ``matmul_16_6_1`` function with the following C function signature:

 .. code-block:: C